Function Call

 @num_of_chars_of_type

-Counts how many characters of the specified type are in the string and returns the count.
+Counts and returns the number of characters of the specified type in the string.

 1